Mental health

 Mental Health (Compulsory Assessment and Treatment) Act 1992, s 9

-After an application has been made to have you assessed, the DAMHS or a DAO must arrange an assessment examination.
-The purpose of this assessment is to find out if you (the proposed patient) have a mental disorder.
-Usually you will be assessed by a psychiatrist, but the assessment can be done by a doctor or a nurse if the DAMHS thinks they’re suitably qualified.
+The DAMHS or a DAO must arrange an assessment examination after an application to assess you has been made.
+The purpose of this assessment is to find out if you (the proposed patient) have a “mental disorder”.
+Usually you will be assessed by a psychiatrist, but the assessment can be done by a doctor or a nurse if the DAMHS thinks they’re qualified.

 What information am I given about the assessment examination?